University of Connecticut player involved in fatal car crash

 According to reports, the UConn player was a passenger in a vehicle that was traveling on a two-lane highway.
 The driver of the vehicle in which he was riding was reportedly trying to pass another car, and was traveling in the oncoming lane of traffic to do so.
 Before the driver could get back over into the proper lane, the 22-year-old driver smashed almost head-on into an oncoming Buick.

 The driver of the Buick was tragically killed in the accident.
 The other driver was hospitalized and is in critical condition, while the passenger is listed in serious condition.
 His future career in college football has been questioned due to his injuries.

 While there are speculations about how and why the accident took place, it will take a thorough investigation to know for sure.
 For the victims of the accident and their families, the answers cannot come soon enough.
-Victims of car accidents and their families are often very scared and vulnerable after a crash so it can be important to work with an attorney who can worry about the legal aspects of an accident so that they focus on recovery.
+Victims of car accidents and their families are often very scared and vulnerable after a crash so it can be important to work with a Connecticut personal injury attorney who can worry about the legal aspects of an accident so that they focus on recovery.